rollup/rollup-starter-plugin/README.md

 This repo contains bare-bones code for creating a [Rollup plugin](https://rollupjs.org/guide/en/#plugins).

-## Archived (Migration to Mono-Repo In-Process)

-This repository has been archived and is in the process of being migrated to a new monorepo.
-Please bear with us as we make this transition.
-More information to follow.

 ## Getting started

 Clone this repository and install its dependencies: